Landscape Design Plans

 A landscape design is like a floor plan for an outdoor area.
-Like a floor plan, a landscape design creates a visual representation of a landscape using scaled dimensions.
+Like a floor plan, a landscape design creates a visual representation of a site using scaled dimensions.
 Landscape plans include natural elements like flowers, trees, and grass as well as man-made elements such as lawn furniture, fountains, and sheds.
 Landscape designs may also include overlays for irrigation and lighting.

 Landscape designs are primarily used to plan the layout for an outdoor area whether it be a personal garden plan for your home or a commercial plan for a business or community area.
 They're also useful as a reference when there's a need for new installation or repair or when planning an outdoor event.